 We are currently working with the World Health Organisation and the Papua New Guinea Department of Health on a new strategy to combat a severe resurgence of leprosy in the wider areas of Papua New Guinea.
 Currently, we focus our work in Boungainville where a programme has been established in five of the thirteen districts in Bougainville, read more about it here.

 Papua New Guinea has been declared free of the disease - that is no more than one case per ten thousand people - but there are still areas in the country where levels are a lot higher than the 1/10,000 ratio.

 Matt says the challenge is to improve health service delivery in remote areas and this is the focus of the new strategy.

-Matt is leaving for Boungainville this coming Sunday so check out our Facebook for an update on his trip in the coming week.
+Matt is leaving for Bougainville this coming Sunday so check out our Facebook for an update on his trip in the coming week.

-Two children in Boungainville playing in the green surroundings.
+Two children in Bougainville playing in the green surroundings.